Jakubach/ros2_onboard_detector/README.md

-# Onboard Dynamic Object Detection and Tracking for Autonomous Mobile Robots
+# Onboard Dynamic Object Detection and Tracking for Autonomous Mobile Robots for ROS2

+The repository has been forked from https://github.com/Zhefan-Xu/onboard_detector and integrated with ROS2.

 ## I. Introduction
 This repository contains the implementation of Dynamic Obstacle Detection and Tracking (DODT) algorithm which aims at detecting and tracking dynamic obstacles for robots with extremely constraint computational resources.